ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 pool followers to see a disconnection of their Lightning Network connections, but become able to reconnect before the above timeout expires.
+This disconnection may occur even if both pool follower and pool leader have remained running and have not crashed.

 When a connection breaks, it is possible that one end of the connection believes it has completely sent a message, but the